wendx/gittest/readme.txt

 This is a git test doctument!
-Thank you!
+Thank papa!

-Add a new line!
+Add add add add a new line!
-see the status change!
+see the  change!